microsoft/BotBuilder-V3/bot-framework-faq.md

 1. Text/sms
 2. Office 365 mail
 3. Skype
-4. Twitter (coming soon)
-5. Slack
+4. Slack
-6. GroupMe
+5. GroupMe
-7. Telegram
+6. Telegram
-8. Web (via the Bot Framework embeddable web chat control).
+7. Web (via the Bot Framework embeddable web chat control).

 ## I have a communication channel I’d like to be configurable on Bot Connector.
 Can I work with Microsoft to do that?